nwg/racket-wiki/Verification-and-Advanced-Types-in-Racket.md

 * Phil Nguyen, David Van Horn, and Sam Tobin-Hochstadt want to verify contracts statically, giving them many of the benefits of refinement type systems, without the shortcomings of all-or-nothing verification methods.
 We're currently working on extending our implementation to work on real Racket code after macro expansion.

 * William J. Bowman is interested in how advanced meta-programming can benefit dependently-typed languages and theorem proving.
 He has implemented [Cur](https://github.com/bluephoenix47/cur), a dependently-typed language over which Racket macros can operate.

+* Prabhakar Ragde has worked with and taught using both Racket and Coq, and is interested in bridging the gap between them.